Unauthorized Employment

 Being Employed Without Authorization

 Being employed by a company or an individual without proper authorization could be deemed illegal employment.
 Both you and your employer will answer to the law if you are caught.
+This violation is not taken lightly by law enforcement agencies, and it carries significant consequences for both the employee and the employer.

 Unauthorized Self-Employment

 Unauthorized work is not limited to working for an organization or individual.
 If you establish or run a business in the United States without the required approval, even if you do it on a part-time basis, it will be considered unauthorized employment.
+It is imperative that you take care of all the proper employment authorization documents before becoming self-employed.

 Volunteering

 You do not need a work permit to volunteer in the U.S. However, there are rules concerning volunteering in the country.
-Volunteering means donating your time with an organization primarily set up to provide charitable or humanitarian deeds without any form of compensation or remuneration.
+Volunteering means donating your time to an organization primarily set up to provide charitable or humanitarian deeds without any form of compensation or remuneration.

 Passive Investment Is Allowed With Stipulations

-A very good example is the case of Wettasinghe versus USCIS, where a student was found to have violated his status for investing in and being actively involved in running a business.
+Wettasinghe versus USCIS, where a student was found to have violated his status for investing in and being actively involved in running a business.
 Wettasinghe bought a fleet of six ice cream trucks and leased them to people for the purpose of selling ice cream on the streets.
 His active involvement included the regular buying of ice cream and stocking the trucks, plus occasionally driving the trucks when a driver was unavailable.
 The court ruled that his activities were akin to unauthorized employment and affirmed his deportation or voluntary departure order.

 How About Internet Freelancing?